joaopizani/env.modular-xplatform-vim-cfg/README.md

    described in [this blog post](http://joaopizani.hopto.org/en/2012/05/vim-parallel-make).

- * **Automatic, EASY tags:** By using the [easytags](https://github.com/xolox/vim-easytags), tags are generated, regenerated whenever necessary and managed automatically and in a central (by filetype) location.
+ * **Automatic, EASY tags:** By using the [easytags](https://github.com/xolox/vim-easytags), tags are generated, regenerated whenever necessary and managed automatically and in a central location.
 Our setup includes settings which fine-tune easytags for an even smoother experience.
 These customizations of the plugin are located in `modular-xplatform-vim-cfg/config/tags.vim`.